alfonsoalba/web/_posts/2019-07-07-hack-a-startup.markdown

 ## What I liked most

-The event was organized by [enfoca-2](http://enfoca-2.com/), an internarional communication and innovation agency based in Montevideo, Miami and Madrid.
+The event was organized by [enfoca-2](http://enfoca-2.com/), an international communication and innovation agency based in Montevideo, Miami and Madrid.
 [Guillermo]() was the master of ceremonies.

 * The event schedule was followed quite well.
 Guillermo was constantly keeping track and informing us about how much time was left.
-This helped a lot to keep focus on the tasks we were doing.
+This helped a lot to keep the focus on the tasks we were doing.
 * The schedule was split in sections, from 30 minutes to one hour.
 In between those sections there was a recess of a few minutes which included  a performance.
 It was a great way to really force us to stop, rest and set our focus on the next task.

 [![Performance in hack a startup](/assets/images/hack-a-startup-2019/hack-a-start-up-performance.jpg)](https://www.facebook.com/agenciaEnfoca2/photos/pcb.2276878862573386/2276878769240062/?type=3&theater)